-The Company underwrites protection non-life insurance business and reported premium income of € 361,717k for the year.
-Investment income performed well during the year given the low interest rate market environment.
+The Company underwrites protection life and non-life insurance business and reported premium income of \in 24,475k in 2018 an increase of 31% compared to 2017.In December 2018 the Company entered into a quota share agreement with CACI Non-Life which resulted in an increase in premium.
+Investment income decreased in 2018 in line with the lower portfolio held during the year.
 Further information is contained in sections A2 and A3.